Updated: 26 September 2013

 Tim Tangherlini, UCLA

-Frank van Harmelen, VU University Amsterdam
+Frank van Harmelen, Free university Amsterdam (VU)

 NO Research meeting due to eHg Workshop ‘Critical perspectives on digital humanities’ at Public Library Amsterdam

 eHg Workshop KNOWeSCAPE

 No RM due to UDCC Conference 2013, The Hague.
 Co-organised by eHg